 Students must complete 5 online assignments throughout the semester.
 Assignments will be made available on eLearn at least one week before they are due.
 Deadlines will be strictly enforced.
-Assignments should be uploaded to eLearn with your last name and the assignment number as the file name. (ex: Smith-1, or Smith_Assign1, etc.) Assignments usually consist of a 2-3 paragraph response to a reading/viewing assignment or lecture notes.
+Assignments should be uploaded to eLearn with your last name and the assignment number as the file name. (ex: Smith-1, or Smith\Assign1, etc.) Assignments usually consist of a 2-3 paragraph response to a reading/viewing assignment or lecture notes.

-In addition to the 5 online assignments listed above, students are expected to take notes during virtual class meetings and be able to respond to discussion questions relevant to the material.
+In addition to online assignments listed above, students are expected to take notes in class and be able to respond to discussion questions relevant to the material.